project-lux/lux-middletier/test/endpoints/README.md

 - **Robust**: Graceful error handling and fallback to sample data
 - **Extensible**: New data sources can be added without modifying existing code
 - **Comprehensive**: Combines data from multiple sources for richer test coverage
+- **Ready-to-run**: Generated files contain actual test cases, not just empty templates

 ### Shared Utilities

 The framework includes shared utility functions in `utils.js` that provide consistent endpoint key generation and parameter handling across all tools.
-This ensures that endpoint naming and parameter processing is standardized across specification generation, template creation, and test execution.
+This ensures that endpoint naming and parameter processing is standardized across specification generation, test configuration creation, and test execution.

 ## Response Body Saving